Kubernetes Architecture Diagram Explained

 Kubernetes architecture explained

-Kubernetes architecture is composed of a master node and a set of worker nodes.
-Every cluster has at least one worker node and the nodes can be virtual machines and physical servers.
 Below are the control plane and node components that are tied together in a Kubernetes cluster.
 (Refer to Kubernetes architecture diagram above)

 Control Plane component

-In order to communicate with the Kubernetes cluster, user send requests to the Master node via command-line interface or web user interface or application programming interface.
-It is important to keep running the control plane at all costs.
+Note: It is important to keep running the control plane at all costs.
 Losing the control plane may introduce the downtimes and causing service distraction to clients with possible loss of business.

 To ensure the control plane is fault-tolerant, Master nodes should be configured in high availability mode.
-Only one of the master node actively handles all cluster, the control plane components stay in sync across all the master node replicas.
+Only one of the master nodes actively handles all clusters, the control plane components stay in sync across all the master node replicas.
 This type of configuration adds resiliency to the cluster control plane, If an active master replica fails the other replica takes up and continues the operations of the Kubernetes cluster without any downtime.
-Generally these things are taken care in the Managed version of Kubernetes.
+Generally these things are taken care of in the Managed version of Kubernetes.

 The primary components that exist on the master node are